AztecProtocol/aztec-packages/yellow-paper/docs/contracts/da.md

 ---

 :::info
 This page is heavily based on the Rollup and Data Ramblings documents.
-As for that, I highly recommend reading [this very nice post](https://dba.xyz/do-rollups-inherit-security/) that Jon Charbonneau wrote.
+As for that, I highly recommend reading [this very nice post](https://dba.xyz/do-rollups-inherit-security/) written by Jon Charbonneau.
 :::

 - **Data Availability**: The data is available to me right now